j-kincaid/CallForEntries/README.md

 ### CONCEPT:

-I first became acquainted with the tradition of Crit Night when I regularly attended events at Plug Projects, one of Kansas City's alternative Arts Exhibition spaces.
+I first became acquainted with the tradition of Critique Night (CRIT NIGHT) through Plug Projects, one of Kansas City's alternative Arts Exhibition spaces.

 CRIT NIGHT is: